Muthuvel94/react_play_ground/widgets/README.md

 # data --> run at initial render --> Run after every rerender if data has changed since last render

+# input change --> set a timer to search in 500 ms --> next input change --> go back and cancel previous timer and set a timer to search in 500 ms ...... ---> No additional changes -->Last timer created executes

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).